 - Is it the first time you are buying this product?

 - How would you rate the quality of the packaging?

 - Was the product visible in the supermarket?
 Or you searched for it?

 - Were you able to get the necessary information about the product?

 - Your advice for us.

 Get going with great label designs to ensure your packaging complements your product.
-Also, have a look at these innovative label designs.
+Read more on how does your label affect customer buying decisions.